Christopher-Schulze/Torwell/README.md

 - **Tor Network Integration**: Secure and private internet access through the Tor network
 - **Circuit Visualization**: Monitor your Tor circuit in real-time
 - **No Logs Policy**: We don't track, store, or sell your browsing data
+- **Bridge Support**: Configure custom Tor bridges from the settings modal
+- **Isolated Circuits per Domain**: Multiple parallel circuits are maintained for the same domain

 ### 🚀 Technical Highlights
 - **Rust-Powered**: Built with Rust for performance and safety